-Map of Paris Districts & Neighborhoods
+Map of Paris Neighborhoods (Arrondissements)

-should give you a broad description of the differences between the Paris neighborhoods and make it easier to get oriented on the Paris map.
-Also check out videos of the
+It's impossible to generalize each neighborhood, but the following should give you a broad description of the differences between the Paris neighborhoods, let you decide which is the coolest arrondissement and make it easier to get oriented on the Paris map.
+Also check out videos of the most scenic arrondissements and make hotel bookings for each Paris neighborhood.

 A primarily business district with some cosy side streets and neighborhood restaurants and bars.
 The rue de Montorgueil is a lively pedestrian street with restaurants, cafes and shops and the Place des Victoires is a favorite destination for shopping in trendy boutiques.